-Methods: A periodic sampling was done in our hospital during a year using two personal aerobiologic volumetric portable samplers (Burkard), one of them collecting airborne particles directly onto a glass slide with Petrolatum White as adhesive and, the other collecting particles onto a culture media on Petry dish (SDA, Sabouraud's dextrose agar medium with chloramphenicol).
-Both samplers suck air at a flow of 10 litres/minute.
-Five sampling sites were selected, one outdoors, near the main door of the building, and the others indoors (two on the ground floor and two on the third floor).
-On both floors, an isolated room and a waiting ward were selected to make opportune comparisons and reduce the source of variation.
-Sampling was done during 10 minutes with samplers placed on the floor, fortnightly in 9 months and weekly in spring, between 10:00 to 12:00 in the morning.
+- A periodic sampling was done in our hospital during one year using two personal aerobiologic volumetric portable samplers (Burkard), one of them collecting airborne particles directly onto a glass slide with Petrolatum White as adhesive and, the other collecting particles onto a culture media on Petry dish (SDA, Sabouraud's dextrose agar medium with chloramphenicol). - Five sampling sites were selected, one outdoors, near the main door of the building, and the others indoors (two on the ground floor and two on the 3rd floor). - On both floors, an isolated room and a waiting ward were selected to make opportune comparisons and reduce the source of variation.